fat-garage/Arazzo/README.md

 };
 ```

-You need to set the basic information for your dApp.
-Note that fields of `slug` and `name` cannot be the same to existing ones.
-Under `models`, you can define bussiness logic for your dApp.
+These are basic information for your dApp, please update fields of `slug` and `name`.
+You can customize dApp's business logic with `models` field.
 Here is an example:

 ```typescript
 models: [